ivanjeremic/apphead/packages/authentication/src/expirements/CONTRIBUTING.md

 (we want to build the platform in a way that does not lock us into other ecosystems).

-# This is also the place to test other authentication methods and alternatives libraries to the current one (always try to improve the platform, never stop!).
+# This is also the place to test other authentication methods and alternative libraries to the current one (always try to improve the platform, never stop!).